 Course Reserves

 The Course Reserve collection is located at the Circulation Desk.
 Required readings and audio-visual materials can be placed on Course Reserve each semester.
 Adjuncts may supply the item to place on Course Reserve or ask that the Law Library provide it, if possible.
-Personal copies submitted by adjuncts will be barcoded and labeled to indicate the course, and returned at the end of the semester.
+Personal copies submitted by adjuncts will be barcoded and labeled to indicate the course, and the items will be returned at the end of the semester.

 To place materials on Course Reserve, stop at the Circulation Desk or contact Circulation Staff at 265-9546 or email circ@law.wisc.edu.